 Veterans Administration.
-Northpoint College is in the process of seeking approval with the Department of Veteran Affairs to assist veterans in securing benefits under the Title 38 program.
+Northpoint College is approved by the Department of Veteran Affairs for the training of veterans who are entitled to educational benefits under existing laws.

 Title IV.
 Northpoint College is a participant in the U.S. Department of Education Title IV program.